 General Obstetrics and Gynecology

-At The Mount Sinai Hospital, the inpatient Obstetrics service is responsible for intrapartum and peripartum care of both service and private patients.
+At The Mount Sinai Hospital, the inpatient Obstetrics service is responsible for intrapartum and peripartum care of all patients.
 During the day, first-, second-, and fourth-year residents are responsible for management of the labor and delivery floor.
-At night, a third-year resident with no daytime responsibilities manages the labor and delivery floor with the assistance of a physician’s assistant or a junior resident.
+At night, a third-year resident with no daytime responsibilities manages the labor and delivery floor with the assistance of a physician's assistant, nurse midwife and a junior resident.
 Immediate backup is always available from the in-house chief resident, and 24-hour in-house attending coverage is provided.
 The postpartum floors are managed by the entire team.
-Care of service patients is the responsibility of the residents, with supervision and consultation by attending physicians.
-Over 6,500 deliveries a year take place at Mount Sinai, of which 70 percent are private and 30 percent are service.
+Care of continuity clinic patients is the responsibility of the residents, with supervision and consultation by attending physicians.
+Over 6,500 deliveries a year take place at Mount Sinai, of which 70 percent are private and 30 percent are continuity clinic.

 The Obstetrics service at Elmhurst Hospital Center (EHC) is managed by a third-year resident working with a first- and second-year resident.
 Approximately 4,500 patients deliver each year at EHC, all of whom are on the clinic service.
 The prenatal clinics are staffed by a third-year resident working with nurse-midwives.
 At night, the labor floor, as well as the emergency room, is managed by either a third- or fourth-year resident, a second-year resident, and an intern.
 The attending staff provide active supervision of all aspects of the residents' work.
 This supervision includes daily rounds and 24-hour in-house coverage for consultation.